 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 Assuming your financials look good and you’ve got a professional business plan in hand, you’ve got countless options.
 From VCs of every shade and angel investment funds galore, to vast networks of startup organizations, state-level programs, and one of the earth’s most unbelievable consumer cultures… there are plenty of resources out there, so don’t be shy.
 If you’ve come this far in the wolverine state, the sky’s the limit.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like Coney Dogs and sports.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 Give Michiganders and the internet a way to investigate your products and services.
 Generate more leads and brand expansion by being accessible to local searches.
-Having a website is as necessary as having a plan.
+Having a solid business website is as necessary as having a plan.

 After steps 1 through 8 it’s about selling and growing.
 We’re of the school of thought that says if you’ve got a solid foundation, structured planning, a good location, modern software, and great communication then your products and services should be selling themselves…to a degree.

 Take Action: The internet’s fooling a ton of startups into thinking they can automate relationships and reduce customer touch-points to social media signals and it’s not true.
 Ironically, consumers and professionals of all kinds are demanding MORE transparency and more of a personal touch.

-Consider Startup Savant one of your reliable sources of valuable and useful change-maker info straight from the trenches of our entrepreneurial era.
+Consider Startup Savant one of your reliable sources of valuable and change-maker info straight from the trenches of our entrepreneurial era.
 There’s nothing better than solidarity, and while you’re learning your lessons it’s nice to know you’re not alone.